Update from the Pro

 Modified Golf Club COVID-19 Policies and Protocols

-As we continue to monitor and adapt to changing conditions the below recommendations and procedural changes are in effect as of Tuesday, April 21st.
+The below recommendations and procedural changes remain in effect.
 These protocols are intended to keep both clients and staff as safe as possible by reducing contact points.
 Our focus remains keeping the golf course and practice facility open by assuring we are operating safely.

 Golf Club Modifications:

-- Additional hand sanitizer and other disinfectant materials available at all common locations—bathrooms, golf shop, staging area, and driving range.
+- Hand sanitizer and other disinfectant materials available at all common locations—bathrooms, golf shop, staging area, and driving range.

 - Tail of the Whale and halfway house CLOSED.
+Beverage cart OPEN for limited service.
 F&B available by Pacifico Beach Club—either pick-up or delivery on the golf course.

-- Golf Shop closed for retail, except necessities like golf balls, gloves, etc. Members may check-in verbally at the golf shop with acknowledgement by golf shop staff to assure smooth service.
+- Golf Shop closed for retail, except necessities like golf balls, gloves, etc. Shopping available by appointment ONLY.
+Members may check-in verbally at the golf shop with acknowledgment by golf shop staff to assure smooth service.

 - Paying clients may be greeted by golf shop staff outside the golf shop, credit card or other payment method established, and payment processed while they wait outside the golf shop.